ththi/Programming-exercises/README.md

 # Programming-exercises
-This repository contains scripts that where part of various profreamming exercises
+This repository contains scripts that where part of various programming exercises